create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 application/javascript
 ```

-## InputOnly/InputOutput Field Handling
+## inputOnly and inputOutput Field Handling

 Events sent to the Script node are passed to the corresponding ECMAScript function in the script.
 It is necessary to specify the script in the *url* field of the Script node.
 The function's name is the same as the `inputOnly` field's name, and for `inputOutput` fields the name is the same as the inputOutput field's name with a `set_` prepended, and this function is passed two arguments, the event value and its timestamp.
 If there isn't a corresponding ECMAScript function in the script, the browser's behavior is undefined, and the event is probably ignored.

-For example, the following Script node has two field, an inputOnly field, and an inputOutput field, named *start* and *duration*:
+For example, the following Script node has two fields, an inputOnly field, and an inputOutput field, named *start* and *duration*:

 ```vrml
 Script {